 Your Garden Will Look More Neat And Tidy

-Raised beds give gardens a structured, architectural look.
-The increased height also prevents plants from spilling onto the pathways and getting stepped on.
+Raised beds provide a structured, architectural look to gardens.
+Their elevated height helps keep plants from spreading onto pathways and reduces the risk of them being stepped on.

 Raised Beds Make It Easier For People With Mobility Challenges To Garden